Jim McDonald (electrical engineer)

-Sir James Rufus McDonald is a British engineer and educator, who served as principal and vice-chancellor of the University of Strathclyde from 2009 to 2025.
+Sir James Rufus McDonald (born 1957) is a British engineer and educator, who served as principal and vice-chancellor of the University of Strathclyde from 2009 to 2025.
 He served as the president of the Royal Academy of Engineering between 2019 and 2024, and is also a visiting professor at NYU Tandon School of Engineering.

+Education

+McDonald studied at the University of Strathclyde, where he obtained a BSc (Hons) degree in Electrical and Electronic Engineering in 1978, an MSc degree in Electrical Power Engineering in 1984, and a PhD degree in Power System Economics in 1990.

 Career

 After seven years of work within the UK electricity supply industry, McDonald joined Strathclyde University in 1984 and became professor of electrical power systems in 1993.
 In 2006, he was appointed deputy principal responsible for research and was appointed as Principal and Vice-Chancellor of the University of Strathclyde in March 2009.
-He has co-authored over 600 papers and three books.
+He has co-authored more than 600 papers and three books.

 On 15 February 2019, the Royal Academy of Engineering announced that its Trustee Board had nominated McDonald as its presidential candidate for election by Fellows at the September 2019 AGM.
 McDonald served a full five-year term, stepping down in 2024.

 In October 2024, McDonald announced that he would retire from his role at Strathclyde in August 2025 after 16 years.
 He was succeeded by Professor Stephen McArthur.

-In December 2024, the Scottish Government appointed McDonald as Chair of Scottish Enterprise for a period of 3 years.
+In December 2024, the Scottish Government appointed McDonald as Chair of Scottish Enterprise for a period of three years.

-In 2001 he was invited to deliver the MacMillan Memorial Lecture to the Institution of Engineers and Shipbuilders in Scotland.
+In 2001, he was invited to deliver the MacMillan Memorial Lecture to the Institution of Engineers and Shipbuilders in Scotland.
 He chose the subject "Electric Propulsion in Marine Applications: An Electrical Engineer's Viewpoint".